dstein/newGitTest/README.md

 Hellooo

 This is my first edit.
-Source control is pretty cool.
+Source control is pretty cool...